Kevin Lustig: Recognition

 In 2013, Lustig was named “San Diego’s Most Admired CEO” by the San Diego Business Journal.
 That same year he was also one of five national finalists for Entrepreneur magazine's Emerging Entrepreneur of the Year Award.
-Lustig was twice recognized as one of the life science industry’s “100 Most Inspiring People” by PharmaVoice magazine in 2012 and 2013.
+Lustig was twice recognized as one of the life science industry's “100 Most Inspiring People” by PharmaVoice magazine in 2012 and 2013.
 The company also won the San Diego Business Journal’s 2014 Innovation Award.
-In 2015, 2018, and 2019, the company was named one of Entrepreneur magazine’s Best Entrepreneurial Companies in America.
-From 2017-2019, Scientist.com ranked number 155, 9, and 289, respectively on Inc. magazine’s list of the 500 Fastest-Growing privately-owned companies in America.
+In 2015, 2018, and 2019, the company was named one of Entrepreneur magazine's Best Entrepreneurial Companies in America.
+From 2017 to 2019, Scientist.com ranked number 155, 9, and 289, respectively on Inc. magazine's list of the 500 Fastest-Growing privately owned companies in America.
 Scientist.com made Inc. magazine's list of Best Workplaces of 2018 and 2019.
 Scientist.com was ranked as the 2nd Fastest-Growing Private Company in 2018 and the 10th Fastest-Growing Private Company in 2019 by the San Diego Business Journal, and in 2020 it named Lustig as one of San Diego's Most Influential People.
+In 2023, Scientist.com was named as America's 11th Most Innovative Company by Fortune.